-Commodities may be physically traded at their current market prices (or spot prices), but are more commonly traded through the purchase and sale of futures contracts (i.e., agreements to buy or sell a specific quantity of a commodity in the future at a specific price), and the Fund will invest in commodities only through its investments in derivative instruments such as futures contracts, and not directly.
-Futures contracts expire by default on a monthly basis.
+Commodities are tangible assets, such as metals, that may be bought and sold.
+Commodities may be physically traded at their current market prices (referred to as "spot prices"), but are more commonly traded through the purchase and sale of derivative instruments, such as commodities futures contracts and swaps.

+A commodities futures contract is a financial instrument in which a party agrees to pay a fixed price for a fixed quantity of a commodity at a specified future date.
+Such futures contracts expire on a monthly basis, while other derivative instruments are typically customized.
 Investors can close futures contracts prior to expiration, "roll" to a later contract, or allow the contract to expire and take settlement of the underlying commodity or financial instrument specified by the contract.